UliBartels/RSP_final_project/readme_gliu.md

    The following window will show up.
 ![](./docs/rqt_initialpose.png)

    Then under `Plugin` tab, select `Topics` > `Message Publisher`.
-Then in the drop down menu closed to `Topic`, select `/initialpose`.
+Then in the drop down menu of `Topic`, select `/initialpose`.
 Its type is set to `geometry_msgs/msg/PointWithCovarianceStamped` by default.
-By clicking the `+` button, you can enter the initial pose esitmation and the covariance.
-To run our task, we suggest you to enter the following values to the initial pose.
+By clicking the `+` button, you can edit the pose and covriance and enter the initial pose esitmation and the covariance.
+To run our task for our specific map, we suggest you to enter the following values to the initial pose.
    - Under `header`, change `frame_id` to `'map'`;
    - Under `pose` > `pose` > `position`, change `x` to `0.152`, `y` to `-0.0101`;
    - Under `pose` > `pose` > `orientation`, change `z` to `0.315`, `w` to `0.949`;
    - Under `pose` > `covariance`, change `[0]` to `0.05`, `[7]` to `0.05`, `[35]` to `0.05`.

    After you enter the initial pose and covariance, check the box in front of the `/initialpose`, to publish it.
-Then, in rviz, your waffle's sensed map will overlap with the loaded map.
+Then, in rviz, your waffle's sensed map will overlap with the loaded map and you'll be able to see the paricles around the robot from the Monte Carlo localization that Nav2 does.
 Now, you can uncheck the box in `rqt` to stop publishing it.
+If the particles seem too dispersed you can play around with the values of covariances for x, y, yaw.
 NOTE: it is crucial to stop publishing the initial pose before you run the following commands!
 ![](./docs/rviz_post_initial_pose.png)
 4. Open a new terminal to run server.